giuliadelcitto/IoT-Assignment/README.md

 ##### recognition_activity:
 	- data_collection: javascript files to collect data and detect te activity (ASSIGNMENT4)
 	- data_visualization: html page to visualize data and activity (ASSIGNMENT 4)

+#### index.html :
+	web page to get data from sensor for the 4 assignment

 ## Assignment 4
 The HTML5 page is available at this link: https://giuliadelcitto.github.io/IoT-Assignment/